pierwill/ssn2018aarhus/aarhus.rst

    \------------------------------\

-   If I only tell you one thing about Predestination for what follows it’s this: *Predestination is secret*.
+   *Predestination is secret*.
 John Calvin calls it is “an admirable secret of the judgement of God.”

-   He wrote that Predestination implies the existence of information that could infallibly predict a persons future.
-That information is secret and accessible only to God.
+Predestination means the real existence of secret knowledge, accessible only to God.
 It is totally opaque to mortals.
-But there has to be some sort of process.
-Inquiring into it was like pressing into God’s secret closet [room].

-   In addition: An important metaphor to remember: Book of Life.
+You can see how this might be threatening to sovereign power: even the most dastardly rebel cannot be proven not be one of the elect.

    I’ll start with a visual example.
 This is the first: